pswpswpsw/nif/README.md

 ## How to cite

-If you find NIF is helpful to you, you can cite the following
+If you find NIF is helpful to you, you can cite our [paper](https://arxiv.org/abs/2204.03216) in the following bibtex format

 ```
 @misc{pan2022neural,